- Voter Registration Qualifications

 If you ask, an inspector will show you on the sample ballot displayed in your polling place and how to cast a write-in vote.
 If you write in the name of someone already appearing on the ballot, for that office, your vote for that person will not be counted.

 A voter with a disability may have the assistance of anyone of their choice, so long as the person providing the assistance is not the voter’s employer or union agent.
 Anyone assisting a voter must take an oath administered by the inspectors of elections.
 If the voter requests assistance from the inspectors at the polling place, one from each of the two parties represented there will help.

 Your vote is protected through a system of mechanical and administrative safeguards.
 When a voting machine is opened, election officials have no way of knowing who voted for which candidate.
 The ballot stub number cannot be tracked, this number is not on the ballot itself.
 By law, we have to account for every ballot assigned to an election district.
 This makes it possible to keep an exact record of the number of votes cast on the machine.

 If you will be absent from your county on election day because of your occupation, business, vacation or studies, or health issues, you can request an absentee ballot application and vote by absentee ballot in any primary, special or general election.
 The application may be obtained from any Board of Elections.
 If you are calling or applying by mail, you must do so at least seven days before the election.
 If you are applying in person, you may do so up to and including the day before the election.
 You may also vote by absentee ballot if you are ill or have a physical disability.
-Persons who are permanently ill or disabled may receive absentee ballots for all future elections by filing only one application.
+Persons who are permanently ill or disabled may receive absentee ballots for all future elections by filing only one application indicating your illness or disability.
 You will then be sent an absentee ballot for every primary, special or general election for which you qualify for as a voter.
 Our office requires an absentee application (original copy, fax or email not accepted) on file before issuing the absentee ballot.